Bethwell Allan Ogot

-Bethwell Allan Ogot (born 1929) is a historian from Kenya.
-He specialises in African history, research methods and theory.
-One of his works starts by saying that "to tell the story of a past so as to portray an inevitable destiny is, for humankind, a need as universal as tool-making.
-To that extent, we may say that a human being is, by nature, historicus.
+Bethwell Allan Ogot (3 August 1929 – 30 January 2025) was a Kenyan historian and academic who specialised in African history, research methods, and theory.
+One of his works started by saying that "to tell the story of a past so as to portray an inevitable destiny is, for humankind, a need as universal as tool-making.
+To that extent, we may say that a human being is, by nature, historicus".

-He was the Chancellor of Moi University up to early 2013.
+Ogot was the Chancellor of Moi University up to early 2013.

 Biography

-Ogot, a Kenyan Luo, was born in Gem Location of Siaya County of Kenya.
-In 1959 he married Grace Emily Akinyi, a politician, writer and health specialist.
+Ogot, a Kenyan Luo, was born on 3 August 1929 in Gem Location of Siaya County of Kenya.
+In 1959 he married Grace Emily Akinyi, a politician, writer, and health specialist.
 She eventually served the government of Kenya as an Assistant Minister for Culture and Social Services.